-The Prince George's County Public School system posts all policies and administrative procedures on a web site that is accessible to all employees and the public-at-large.
-In addition, both Spanish and English informational brochure on gangs have been published and distributed to schools.
-The revised version of the Student Rights and Responsibilities Handbook, 2015-2016, was distributed to every student and parent.
+The Prince George's County Public School system posts all policies and Administrative Procedures on a web site that is accessible to all employees and the public-at-large.
+In addition, available in both Spanish and English, an informational brochure on gangs has been published and distributed to schools.
+The Student Rights and Responsibilities Handbook has information about gangs.
+An electronic version of the handbook is available to students and parents each year.
 This handbook addresses consequences for gang involvement, gang activity, and similar destructive or illegal behavior.
-This document is published in both English and Spanish.

 Prince George's County Public Schools also maintains a Gang Google site, which has resources for schools to use.

-4. What educational gang awareness programs are your school system providing for students, staff, and volunteers?
+4. What educational gang awareness programs does your school system provide to students, staff, and volunteers?